This year's survey received widespread support across the industry. In total just under 17,000 Australian craft beer drinkers took part.

 Spotlight on Independence

-For the past two years a large focus of the survey has been on the importance of independent ownership, with a strong preference expressed by craft beer drinkers to purchase from Australian independent breweries as opposed to those owned by a large multi-national.
+For the past three years a large focus of the survey has been on the importance of independent ownership, with a strong preference expressed by craft beer drinkers to purchase from Australian independent breweries as opposed to those owned by a large multi-national company.

-In May 2018 the Australian Independent Brewers Association (IBA) released their Independence Seal to help consumers better identify those breweries that are independent.
+In May 2018 the Australian Independent Brewers Association (IBA) released their Independent Seal to help consumers better identify those breweries that are independent.

 Impact of an Australian Independent Brewers Seal

-Among those aware of the seal 58% said it has had a medium to large impact on their beer purchasing behaviour, which shows the strength of the seal amongst those who are aware.
-This however is a 25 percentage point decrease from 2018 when 83% of those aware of the seal said it was likely* to have a medium to large impact on their beer purchasing.
+Among those aware of the seal 61% said it has had a medium to large impact on their beer purchasing behaviour.
+This is a 3 point increase from 2019 (58%).

 What the Term 'Independent Beer' Means